-Upwing's autonomous control scheme utilizes surface controls and downhole sensors to ensure continuous operation.
+Upwing's autonomous control scheme utilizes surface controls and downhole monitoring to ensure continuous operation.

-Real-time environment and tool data enables optimal performance of the system at all times.
+Real-time environment and tool data enables optimal Subsurface Compressor System™ (SCS) performance at all times.

 Without an autonomous system control scheme, as the environment changes, the motors will only respond to the VSD’s control commands, while the bearings will only respond to the magnetic bearing controller’s (MBC) control commands.